STAT545-UBC-hw-2018-19/hw05-rachlobay/STAT545-HW05-factors-and-figures.md

 gapminder %>%
   filter(continent == "Oceania") %>%
   select(country) %>%
-  unique()  # see what the possible countries are in Oceania
+  unique()  # see what the unique countries are in Oceania
 ```

     ## # A tibble: 2 x 1